 Surfing the internet leaves behind a trail — everything you typed and every site you visited was tracked.
-Even when you click the “X” button to close out of the web, your search history and personal data will often linger.
-Companies can then purchase this information for commercial reasons, or worse, hackers can steal it and use it in any number of ways.
+Even when you click the “X” button to close out of your browser, your search history and personal data will often linger.
+Companies can then purchase this information for commercial reasons, or worse, hackers can steal it and use it in many ways.
 You need to remain vigilant in protecting your privacy, especially when it comes to your protected health information (PHI).
-These five tips can help:
+These five tips from Sharp HealthCare’s information technology risk management team can help: